cgarren/spotifydata/README.md

 * Put in alt text for all images
 * Add title tags and meta descriptions (150-300 characters) to all pages and optimize them
 * Figure out url stuff so a user can authenticate from google and go right to a certain page
+* Recommend one song per day (could be history blind), curated by me

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist